wscherphof/fastify-htmxample/README.md

    within the vite directory.
 Note that the Fastify server alse restarts on every change of a file in the repo.

+## Demo
+Too demonstrate the setup, the app implements (not more than) a Register and Login sequence.
+Anyone can sign up by submitting their email address, which is stored in a database.
+Subsequently, an email is sent to that address, with a link to the password form.
+On submit, the token that was in the emailed link is verified, the user record in the database is updated with a hash of the password.
+With the response, an encrypted cookie is set, which will authenticate the user on subsequent requests.

+## URLs

+You'll notice that the URL in de browser changes on each action (e.g.
+`/users/register`), even when the HTML document isn't actually replaced, but only updated with partial HTML content, that is requested through Ajax.

+Still, shoud you hit the browser's refresh button (or copy the URL and paste it in a new window), the complete HTML document is fetched, and partially updated again with the content corresponding to the URL.

 # Getting Started with Fastify-CLI [Fastify-CLI](https://www.npmjs.com/package/fastify-cli)
 This project was bootstrapped with Fastify-CLI.